skejeton/umka-args/README.md

 * Positional arguments and list positional arguments.
 * Built-in help flag.
 * Supports for modes (commands).
+* Allows you to cutoff arguments, which stops parsing, useful for transferring arguments to another program.
 * Works on various types:
   - Booleans/Strings/Integers/Floats(Reals)
   - Maps (of Booleans/Strings/Integers/Floats(Reals)/Arrays)